CommunityScale/housingforecastdocs/docs/glossary.md

 **Tenant paid utilities:** Costs of necessary utilities paid by tenants, excluding cable, telephone, or internet.

 **Tenure:** Whether a housing unit is owner-occupied or renter-occupied.

+**TIGER (Topologically Integrated Geographic Encoding and Referencing):** The U.S. Census Bureau's geographic database that provides boundary files for all census geographies.

 **Townhome:** An attached home as part of a larger structure, sharing walls with other units.